Conversation

 brain

-Especially the one who asked three times if I knew metro doesn't go here, I knew, legs already screaming.
+Especially the one who asked three times whether you knew the metro did not go here.
+I knew.
+My legs were already screaming.

 me